March 20, 2023

 Giving out points/rewards is also a breeze—all you need to do is type out a sum, tag a co-worker and add a short description of the reason for the reward with a hashtag.
 At Monterail, we use the hashtags to indicate the specific company value reflected in the rewarded activity.
 To spice things up, you can also add a gif or at least a funny picture to your bonus.

-Proper contrast and balance, with just enough white space, and properly set up paddings and margins all make this app a go-to for inspiration when it comes to designing a Web app.
-Kudos to Bonusly!
+Proper contrast and balance, with just enough white space, and properly set up paddings and margins all make this app a go-to for inspiration when it comes to designing a great UI of a Web app.

 Harvest is a cross-platform time-tracking tool, available as a standalone app for iOS, Android, macOS, and as a Web tool that can be accessed using every current browser on the market.

 If you’re more of an extensions person then Harvest’s got you covered—there’s a Chrome extension, too.
 Personally, I use it as an app on my MacBook, which is the most convenient way for me.
-A well-designed, tiny, widget-like time-tracker, it doesn't require much attention and is fitted with a start-stop button and a possibility to manually add some hours at a later time in case you forget to punch the start button.
-It’s just great.
+A well-designed, tiny, widget-like time-tracker, it doesn't require much attention and is fitted with a start-stop button and the possibility to manually add some hours at a later time in case you forget to punch the start button.
+The user experience it provides is just great.

 Harvest time-tracking app